Long-term budget travel: Sustaining it!

 Me: Nice, how long have you been on the road for?

-Fellow traveler: I’ve been traveling for 7 months on this trip, It’s nearly time to go home and back to work.
+Fellow traveler: 3 Months this time, it’s been a long one so time to go home and back reality.
 What about you how long have you been traveling for?

 Me: A little bit longer, I’ve been traveling since 2010.

 Fellow traveler: Ah, so you must be like me, go home, work and travel again?

 Me: No actually I’ve been continuously traveling, living, working and roaming around the world since 2010.
 I slow budget travel, I just roam the world.

 Fellow traveler: WHAT!
 HOW?… Is that even possible?
 How can you sustain and fund long-term budget travel like that?

 Me: There are lots of options if you look into them.